Indiana State Police: Indiana State Police Board

 The Indiana State Police Board administers, manages, and controls the operation of the agency including the setting of salaries and compensation, with the approval of the governor and may review disciplinary action taken against a state police employee by the superintendent.
 The ISP board consists of six civilian members who are appointed by the governor and must be a permanent resident of one of six geographical regions of the state from which they are appointed.
 Members serve staggered, four-year terms and no more than three may belong to the same political party.

 Organization

-The Indiana State Police is currently led by Superintendent Douglas G. Carter, whose position is appointed by the governor.
-His command staff includes an assistant superintendent who holds the rank of colonel and four deputy superintendents, each holding the rank of lieutenant colonel who manage four primary areas of responsibility:
+The Indiana State Police is currently led by Superintendent Anthony M. Scott, whose position is appointed by the governor.
+His command staff includes a Chief of Staff who holds the rank of Colonel and six Assistant Chiefs of Staff, two of which hold the rank of Lieutenant Colonel, three holding the rank of Major, and one civilian employee.
+The Assistant Chiefs of Staff manage the following areas of the agency:

-Financial Management includes the Fiscal Division and Logistics Division.

-Support Services includes the Criminal Justice Data Division, Laboratory Division, Records Division and Public Information Office.

-Investigations includes the Office of Professional Standards, Training Division and Criminal Investigation Division.

-Enforcement includes the Commercial Vehicle Enforcement Division, Human Resources Division and Operations Support Division.

-Enforcement operations throughout the state are the responsibility of a north zone and a south zone commander, which is further composed of five separate areas, each commanded by a captain.
-These areas are divided into 14 districts, covering from four to 11 counties each and are commanded by a lieutenant.